Drug and Alcohol Medical Detox

 At an acute detox facility, the duration of treatment can last from a few days to a couple of weeks, depending on the severity of the addiction and the patient’s medical status.
 A close eye will be kept on every patient.
 Therefore when the appointed time comes, the staff will determine when the patient is ready to move out of the detox program and into regular treatment services.

 How Does Medical Detox Differ from Natural Detox?

 Medical detox differs from natural detox because of the use of withdrawal symptom-relieving detox medications.
 For starters, a natural detox’s main focus is on removing toxic substances from an individual’s body without any form of medication.
 Typically, individuals who undergo this type of detox do so without the use of a recovery center.

 More About Natural Detox

-Natural detox normally includes alternative therapies such as acupuncture, herbal remedies, yoga, and massage.
+Natural detox normally includes alternative, holistic therapies such as acupuncture, herbal remedies, yoga, and massage.
 Even though natural detoxification is affordable, it’s also known as the least effective way to detox.